-- · 40% exam (this is a 10-hour exam with at least 6-week preparation time) - · 60% coursework (this is a portfolio produced in class)
+· 40% exam (this is a 10-hour exam with at least 6-week preparation time).

+· 60% coursework (this is a portfolio produced in class).

-- You will develop ways to express yourself through different mediums (drawing, painting, print, collage, sculpture including plaster, clay and mixed media). - You will learn how to identify and explore the work of other artists. - You will record from primary and secondary sources through drawing, photography and annotation. - You will produce work as an individual through your own reactions and responses.
+- You will develop ways to express yourself through different mediums (drawing, painting, print, collage, sculpture including plaster, clay and mixed media). - You will learn how to identify and explore the work of other artists. - You will record from primary and secondary sources through drawing, painting, 3-D, printmaking and annotation.